cityssm/tv-display-docs/realWorld/johnRhodes.md

 **Web Server**

 - Hosts folders of images.
-- Each folder contains a `files.json` file, listing the folder contents.
+- Each folder contains a `files.json.asp` file which lists the image folder contents (*.jpg and *.png) on the fly.

 ## What Does the `config.json` Look Like?